 - Identify websites to work with.
 These websites should be similar to yours, but they shouldn’t be your competitors.
 For example, the SE Ranking team can get backlinks from content websites or news portals that provide the most up-to-date news and the latest on best practices in the SEO niche.

 - Research websites with great domain authority.
 As mentioned above, a website’s domain authority is an indication of what search engines think of them.
 The higher the domain authority, the better the website is for backlinks.
+You can use SE Ranking’s own domain authority checker to find out this score.

 - Come up with an offer.
 You will want to come up with an offer based on the website you are planning to work with.
 In most cases, a website owner will request a guest blog post from you in return for a backlink.
 You will get a valuable link and they will get free content.